1946 Rose Bowl: Aftermath

 Following this game, the PCC and Big Nine (now Pac-12 and Big Ten) entered into an exclusive five-year agreement for their champions to meet in the Rose Bowl.
-It has been extended numerous times, and outside of rotations in the playoffs, it continues.
+It has been extended numerous times, and outside of rotations in the playoffs, and until the conference realignment led to the demise of the "old" Pac-12.
 Both conferences openly admitted restricting the Rose Bowl, because they were tired of getting beaten by teams playing "hillbilly ball," the same reason they cited for not inviting them before 1920.